Nifemiasaolu/React-Quiz-Project/README.md

-# How React Works
+# React Quiz

-This section explains the comprehesive and step by step way in which React works behind the scene.

-It gives  deeper and broader view of the functionality and performance of React as a whole.
+This is a portable and functional quiz application built to assess the knowledge of React developers